On this page

 - supervised by staff.

-For example, someone who helps once on a fundraising event.
+For example, someone who helps once at a fundraising event.

 This is a site leader’s decision.